 Who is this course for

-This course is aimed at people with no previous knowledge of making jewellery and for those wanting to broaden their skills.
-Students should be interested and inspired by using beads to create interesting and innovative pieces of jewellery.
+This course is designed for learners with no previous knowledge of making jewellery as well as for those with some experience wanting to broaden their skills.
+Students should be interested and inspired by using beads to create exciting pieces of jewellery.

 What does this course cover